integrity/integrity-website/src/integrity.markdown

 ===========================

-__It's ridiculously easy.__ All you need is to have `ruby` and `rubygems` installed on your server, and then run the built-in installer.
+__It's ridiculously easy.__ All you need is to have `ruby` and `rubygems` installed on your server, and then run the built-in installer and follow the instructions.

     $ gem install integrity
     $ integrity install /home/www-data/integrity

 This will create a couple files on your server, mainly `config.yml` and `config.ru`.

-You may encounter an error suggesting that `integrity_projects` table is missing in-spite of the output of the install command above; in that case try the following:

-    $ integrity migrate_db config.yml

 The installer provides special configuration files for [Thin][] and [Passenger][].